Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 ## scipy.special error handling

 What if one of the ufuncs in `scipy.special` recieves an array with some invalid elements?
-The [Gamma function](https://en.wikipedia.org/wiki/Gamma_function) used above has singularities at non-positive integers.
+The Gamma function has singularities at non-positive integers, similar to how `1 / x` has a singularity at 0.

 ```
 In  [1]: import numpy as np